olleharstedt/tellstory/README.md

 * Possibility to use JSON format instead of XML.
 * GUI to open XML-file and see it printed, intead of command-line interface?
 Web page instead.
 * Markov chains...?
-* Loops? for 1 to 10 pick card/include/blaha
 * Functions inline to change e.g. upper/lower case {uppercase(variable)}.
 Or bold/cursive?
 But can just as well do *{somethinginbold}*?
 * Random numbers...
 Int, float?
 Char?
 "Pick random number of cards."
 * Normal distribution (useful for age)